German flight set to take off with comet tourists

 The second is ISON, which is forecast to be one of the brightest comets ever seen and could even outshine the moon when it flies by in late November.

-Eclipse Travel is selling tickets for the two-hour flight for between $470 and $663, according to its website.
+Eclipse Travel is selling tickets for the two-hour flight for between 359 euros and 509 euros, according to its website.

 (Reporting by Maria Sheahan, Editing by Belinda Goldsmith)